 The resources here will help you reach the outcome: "I know what particular activities help my baby's early communication development."

 Click the star icon next to the items you want to save and view them in your pathway

 Tiny Happy People

-Tiny Happy People BBC website provides a wide range of information, ideas and activities for parents to use in daily routines to help develop their young child's communication skills.
-The website is for parents of children aged up to 5 years, parents can choose information that is relevant to the age of their child.
+Tiny Happy People BBC website provides a wide range of information, ideas and activities for parents to use in daily routines to help develop their baby's communication skills.
 It includes information about what to expect and when as well as activities and games to play to help speech, language and communication.
-It includes information, ideas and activities for parents of young children with SEND.
+It includes information, ideas and activities for parents of babies with SEND.

 Parent information, advice and resources - Worcestershire

 The Worcestershire Speech and Language Therapy service website provides a comprehensive range of resources, advice and You Tube videos to help parents to support their child /young person at home.

 Visit the website to find:

 - Information about speech, language and communication